Pages

 private User createAndAssertUser(User user) {

-User createdUser = restTemplate.postForObject(REST_SERVICE_URL, user, User.class);
+User createdUser = restTemplate.postForObject(

 assertUserNoId(createdUser, user);